 Co-owners Jack Yuppa and Tom DiNardo use some of the latest hardware and software the vending industry has to offer to run their business.
 This belief in innovation in business is especially interesting considering that DiNardo has avoided using a personal computer for as long as anyone can remember.
 “I, Tom DiNardo don’t turn on a computer,” he said, “but I can’t let that stop me from running my business.”
 This commitment to technology is shared by others at CVV.

 “You have a bunch of dinosaurs in the industry that don’t want to become extinct,” Vikan Manoukian, CEO of CVV said.
 “Many of the operators want to stay in the dark ages, but Tom has the foresight to embrace the new technology.”

-A recent example of CVV embracing technology is its announcement to install Crane Merchandising Systems Currenza Navigator boxes on 3,000 vending machines.
+A recently example of CVV embracing technology is its announcement of installing Crane Merchandising Systems Currenza Navigator boxes on 3,000 vending machines.
 Completed by the end of 2013, CVV believes the technology will better serve customers while also increasing sales and efficiencies in the entire operation.

 CVV officially started as Culinary Ventures International in 1994 when DiNardo and Yuppa, along with three other individuals decided to purchase what was then Vendicraft.
 Each of the five partners had all been a part of the vending or food service industry, but had never owned their own business.

 Yuppa recalls first getting into business with DiNardo.
 “Tom and I lived in the same town and he happened to be in the vending business as well,” Yuppa said.
 “It made sense for me to ask him to be partners and he agreed.”